“You’re not a failure for not being where you think you ‘should’ be”

 - You’re in your thirties if you’ve not married there’s something wrong with you.

 - You’re a woman of childbearing age you should have children (this one especially is close to my heart, as a woman who has chosen not to become a mother.
 I’m constantly judged for this, even feared that I am somehow some kind of child hating monster!

-- You should have a job to go to before leaving a job
+- Have a job to go to before leaving a job

 Too often, we compare ourselves to others – but you are comparing your insides to other people’s outsides – that’s hardly a fair comparison!